 During nature walks in the nearby Bigodi Wetland Sanctuary, lucky visitors can spot it.

 In Uganda, Katonga Game Reserve holds a viable population of Sitatungas.

 The Blue Duiker is a lovely small Duiker found in the rainforests of Africa.
 This is the smallest Duiker weighing about 3-9km.

 General appearance: It has a flat forehead, large eyes, and small ears with a line of white, large nostrils, a broad mouth, and agile lips.

 Blue Duikers vary greatly in coloration, their coat can be a shade of blue, grey or brown, and even black.
 The females are slightly larger than the males.

-Although present in Kibale park, it’s rarely spotted by tourists
+Although present in Kibale park, they’re rarely spotted by visitors.

 The Red Forest Duikers- Cephalophus Natalensis

 Kibale National Park is a haven for primate safaris in Uganda a must not miss on your Uganda vacation.
+Though there’re several animals in Kibale, primates are usually spotted.
 Some of the primates in Kibale include Chimpanzees, Olive Baboons, Blue Monkeys, Red-tailed, Black and white colobus Monkeys, etc.